ccnawrocki/FluorescenceProcessing/START-GUIDE.md

 # Start Guide
 The pipeline that was developed for this project can only be run on images that have a cytoplasm channel included because this channel is required for cell segmentation.

-The channels can be saved with the Nikon microscope named Otto in any order.
+The channels can be saved with a fluorescent microscope in any order.
 However, it will save you loads of time if you save them in the following order:

 	1) Red
 	2) Green